The BodyMind Programme for CFS, ME, Fibromyalgia & Pain

 Part of the training programme is learning to spot the internal stressors, as they are often unconscious responses.

 Whilst a diagnoses is useful in many ways, it can also add an additional stress factor to the life of the patient, as concerns for the future increase.
-This can create a vicious cycle that contributes to maintaining the condition or even making it worse.
+This can create a vicious cycle that contributes to maintaining conditions like chronic fatigue syndrome and M.E. or even making them worse.

 In relation to pain